 If there are knots in the wood, as often found in pine, seal them with a knot sealer.
 If this isn’t done, over time the knots will leak sap, which will penetrate the paint looking like a surface stain.

-Apply the first coat of a primer and let it dry thoroughly before applying acrylic paint but don’t leave it more than a few days beyond that time before you apply the top coat.
+Apply the first coat of primer and let it dry thoroughly before applying acrylic paint but don’t leave it for more than a few days beyond that time before you apply the topcoat.
 Prime the front and sides first, let them dry, then prime the back.
 You can use a brush, roller, or spray.

 You can sand the first coat of primer, wipe it clean, then apply more primer over it.
-Do this a few more times until there no ridges remain.
+Do this a few more times until there are no ridges remaining.

 I recommend applying 1 or 2 coats of primer.

-Once the wood is dry to the touch it is ready for applications of acrylic paint.
+Once the wood is dry to the touch it is ready for the application of acrylic paint.

-Here is some advice of artists what to do, which is not “traditional” but could still work for you personally:
+Here is some advice for artists on what to do, which is not “traditional” but could still work for you personally:

 – put down a basecoat of white acrylic paint first as it typically leads to fewer layers of whatever color you are using,